daniparera/MCR/Mappings/README.md

 To execute properly the updateMatrix.py script is necessary that datasets contain data structuret in certain format.

-The format is synset in the first column, word in second column and in the third and last column the confidence score.
-The word format is without blank space between elements.
+The format is a space separated file with tree values:
+* Synset in the first column
+* Word in second column.
+The word format is without space, underscore replace blanck spaces.
+* Confidence score in the third and last column.

 Behaviour
 -------

+updateMatrix.py extract information from lexicon and put in new column in the synset-word matrix.
+For each synset-word tuple present in original matrix search in lexicon:

+* if not find it, create a new row with csco equal to -1.
+* if find it, store in the new column the confidence score, if csco for this case is a negative value (case not find in other lexicon and created new row) decrease value in -1.

 exportMCR.py construct a sql file to update CS in MCR.
 The cases presents in app are: